sw0/LearnAzure/LearnCosmosDB/README.md

 ## Prepare
 You can use  https://cosmos.azure.com/try to create "Azure Cosmos DB for NoSQL (recommended)" firstly and get the connection string, and put it in `appSettings.json`.

+You can add a applicationInsights connection string in `appSettings.json` to use application insights.

 ### CosmosDB emulator
 1. Run the emulator docker container
 1.